usmile/usmile.github.com/articles/data-store.markdown

 ## Memory

 I remember the first time I was really stuck on a bug.
-When I finished typing in my BASIC program and ran it, weird sparkly pixels showed up on the screen, and the program aborted early.
+When I finished typing in my BASIC program and ran it, weird(诡异的) sparkly pixels showed up on the screen, and the program aborted early.
 When I went back to look at the code, the last few lines of the program were gone.